 Unit 5 – Tucked away in the heart of Portland’s West End neighborhood, this historic structure was built in 1807 for a prominent Maine lawyer and his family.
 At the time, it was erected as a large three-floor, six-fireplace, single-family home, with living quarters for the staff on the third floor and a carriage house adjacent.
-In 2014, the building was converted into a seven-unit condominium space, retaining much of its old world charm and notable character.
-Elena, one of Knickerbocker Group’s interior designers, was new to the area from the South, and discovered this small city gem.
-She instantly fell in love with its third floor unit—characterized by quirky low ceilings, exposed beams, and wide-planked pine floors.
-With the beautiful bones already there, she had a keen sense for the changes she wanted to make, and utilized Knickerbocker Group’s construction team to put the finishing touches and updates on her new home.
+In 2014, the building was converted into a seven-unit condominium space, retaining much of its old-world charm and notable character.
+Elena, one of Knickerbocker Group’s interior designers, was new to the area from the South and discovered this small city gem.
+She instantly fell in love with its third-floor unit—characterized by quirky low ceilings, exposed beams, and wide-planked pine floors.
+With the beautiful bones already there, she had a keen sense of the changes she wanted to make and utilized Knickerbocker Group’s construction team to put the finishing touches and updates on her new home.

 The master bedroom is located at the opposite end of the unit, flanked by walls of windows with views to the neighborhood streets below.
 It too shares a fireplace, original to the building, as well as the same 200+ year old wide-plank pine flooring which adorns the whole condo.
 Along with treasures brought from home, Elena sourced some of her favorite pieces locally: the vibrant chartreuse upholstered chair was spotted at the Portland Flea for All, while the vintage 1970’s glazed lamp and cane side chair were both found at Coco Vivo in Boothbay Harbor.
 Throughout, this punch of color and playful mixture of furnishings simply accentuate the beauty and history of the building that was present all along.
 Little did she know that the rejuvenation of this unit would be the catalyst for another out of town buyer to do the same to their newly acquired gem just across the hall!